lttng/lttng-docs/contents/understanding-lttng/core-concepts/channel/channel-subbuf-size-vs-subbuf-count.md

 to configure sub-buffers for them:

   * **High event throughput**: in general, prefer bigger sub-buffers to lower the risk of losing events.
-Having bigger sub-buffers will also ensure a lower sub-buffer switching frequency.
-The number of sub-buffers is only meaningful if the channel is in overwrite mode: in this case, if a sub-buffer overwrite happens, you will still have the other sub-buffers left unaltered.
+Having bigger sub-buffers also ensures a lower sub-buffer switching frequency.
+The number of sub-buffers is only meaningful if the channel is enabled in overwrite mode: in this case, if a sub-buffer overwrite happens, the other sub-buffers are left unaltered.
   * **Low event throughput**: in general, prefer smaller sub-buffers since the risk of losing events is already low.
 Since events happen less frequently, the sub-buffer switching frequency should